modernmt/modernmt/INSTALL.md

 python3 setup.py
 ```

-Finally you can compile the cource code with maven:
+Finally you can compile the source code with maven:
 ```bash
 pushd src
 mvn clean install